Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_03_tables_rows_columns_keys/mat_1.md

 ### 12. Story Thread
 Rhea Joy drafts an ER diagram; Tian labels keys with stars.
 They debate natural vs generated IDs—generated wins for simplicity.

-### 13. Practice Prompts
-1. Pick natural key candidate for residents (why it fails).
-2. Convert a repeating attribute set into a new table.
-3. Add a composite key somewhere meaningful.
-4. Suggest one index to support a frequent query.

-### 14. Reflection
-List two integrity protections offered by foreign keys; one trade‑off (write overhead).

 ---

 ## Closing Story